Yeb02/RECURSIVE_NODES/README.md

 # RECURSIVE_NODES

-Implements a 3 loops optimization algorithm to solve optimal control and memorization problems.
+Implements a 2 (aiming for 3) loops optimization algorithm to solve optimal control and memorization problems.
+The neural network is meta-optimized by a custom genetic algorithm, which evolves both topology and floating point parameters.
+The network itself uses 3 factor Hebbian learning rules.

+2 trials are implemented: XoR with memorization, and gym's cartpole.
+The algorithm solves both easily.

 ## Visual studio setup: